Malkky/php_blog/README.md

 # PHP Lovers Blog

 A blog website with admin area to create posts and categories.
+Modify the config/config.php file for the database.

 ![](img/preview/show.jpg)
 <hr>